You weren’t supposed to land here.

 I wasn’t sure what to write here.
 So I did what I always do when I’m unsure: I stared at the blank page until it stopped staring back.
 Then I wrote this.

-Just this: I’m someone who thinks a lot — sometimes too much — about the gap between what we say and what we mean.
+I’m someone who thinks a lot — sometimes too much — about the gap between what we say and what we mean.
 About how often we speak in punchlines when what we really need are pauses.

 Everyone’s busy performing.
 I get it.
 That’s how the game works.
 But what if we stopped?
 What if — just for a second — we stopped trying to be impressive and started being honest?